zim514/script.service.hue/README.md

     - Not tested if end time is after midnight (Eg. activate from 6PM to 1AM)

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
 [Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.
-These settings can have vast impacts on performance
+These settings impact performance, and may need to be tuned for your system.

+- Force On: By default,

 ## Notes: